 Push Through The Hard Parts

-Don't beat yourself up over mistakes or failures.
-Think of them as lessons.
+Don’t beat yourself up over mistakes or failures.
+I encourage my coaching clients to think of them as lessons.
 This is part of the learning process.
 Pay attention to what led to the failure and how you can prevent that from happening again.
 Each lesson gets you closer to success.
 You understand more about yourself and how to reach your goal.